Starting in Year 7 FAQs

 How can I find out what is on the menu?

 The canteen has a 3 week rolling menu incorporating a hot and cold meal offer each day.
 The menu can be viewed on the website by following this link.
-For further information, please use these links to see the Cashless Catering guide and Finance guide.
+Please note that for operational reasons the food can differ from the published menu.
+For further information on using the canteen please use these links to see the Cashless Catering guide and Finance guide.

 Is my son/daughter eligible for Free School Meals?